Menu

 Scrutinise your budget to be sure you’ve accounted for all costs

 When assessing your own financials, there’s more to consider than passing the affordability assessment to access mortgage finance.
 There are upfront costs, some of which you can add to your home loan, whereas other fees will need to be paid at the outset.
-In situations when you’re stretching your budget to increase your deposit amount, as is required with most bad credit mortgages, the upfront fees can leave you with less of a deposit than you may have accounted for.
+When you’re stretching your budget to increase your deposit amount, as is required with most bad credit mortgages, the upfront fees can leave you with less of a deposit than you may have accounted for.

 Some of the costs associated with mortgage application processes can include: